 Sometimes hamsters are not that easy to catch, even if you locate them, so you might have to set a "trap" to safely catch your lost hamster.

-- Some hamsters will come back to the cage on their own.
-Leave the cage open on the floor (with a supply of fresh food), near its usual location (or closer to where the hamster is hiding if you suspect a distant hiding spot).
-You may have to stay up late to close the door on your hamster when he or she returns, though they are often happy to be home and settle in for a nap after eating.
+- Some hamsters will come back to their cages on their own.
+Leave the cage open on the floor (with a supply of fresh food), near it's usual location (or closer to where the hamster is hiding if you suspect a distant hiding spot).
+You may have to stay up late to close the door on your hamster when it returns, though they are often happy to be home and settle in for a nap after eating.